DavideAltieri/california_houses-regression/README.md

 This project uses the **California Housing dataset** provided by *scikit-learn*.

-The dataset is composed by the following features:
+The dataset is composed of the following features:

 - **MedInc**: Median income of households in a block group (measured in tens of thousands of US dollars).
 - **HouseAge**: Median age of houses in the block group.
 - **AveRooms**: Average number of rooms per household.
 - **AveBedrms**: Average number of bedrooms per household.
-- **Popoulation**: Total number of people living in the block group.
+- **Population**: Total number of people living in the block group.
 - **AveOccup**: Average number of people per household.
 - **Latitude**: Geographic latitude of the block group.
 - **Longitude**: Geographic longitude of the block group.